nwj/nwj.sh/src/content/about/_index.md

 I'm a software developer and engineering manager living in NYC.

-I currently work at [Braze](https://www.braze.com) (formerly known as Appboy), where I manage the dashboard and internal tools engineering teams.
-I joined them in 2014 as an early engineering hire and have helped develop their product and grow their team.
+I currently work at [Braze](https://www.braze.com) (formerly known as Appboy), where I manage the email engineering team.
+I joined them in 2014 as an early engineering hire and have helped build their product and grow their team.

 In a prior life, I worked in the public sector as a policy analyst for the New York State Governor's Office.
 Before that, I was at Swarthmore College studying history and philosophy.